top of page

 Credit builder apps have become one of the easiest ways for people to improve their credit.
 These apps report positive payment activity to major credit bureaus and are designed for people who want to either establish credit, strengthen their credit profile, or recover from setbacks.
 Below, we break down how each credit builder app works, associated costs, and benefits.

-List Updated February 2026.
+List Updated April 2026.
 Data verified monthly.
 Partners do not influence our rankings.

 These apps have been featured in: